|

 avoid the charge against this quarter.

-HR Fudge: lay off a bunch of senior staff and hire much cheaper
+HR Fudge: lay off a bunch of experienced staff and hire much cheaper

-junior staff to cut labor costs (also known as the Circuit City
+junior staff to cut labor costs (see Circuit City Overpaid Staff Layoff).

 Eventually the company will have to reverse out the fudges but they